CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 greatest value of the uniform distribution seen before) and physically represents the proportion of the generation interval that has occured so far.
 4. Convert the uniform value to generation interval space by passing through the inverse CDF of the generation interval.
+Wait for the time of that event to occur.
 5. Repeat from step two until $n = 0$.